google/gson/Troubleshooting.md

 ## R8 / ProGuard

-If you use Gson as a dependency in an Android project which uses R8 or ProGuard as code shrinking and obfuscation tool you don’t have to do anything.
+If you use Gson as a dependency in an Android project which uses R8 or ProGuard as code shrinking and obfuscation tool you don't have to do anything.
 The specific rules are [already bundled](gson/src/main/resources/META-INF/proguard/gson.pro) (from Gson 2.11.0) into the JAR which can be interpreted by R8 automatically.
 For users who still use older Gson versions, you may need to copy the rules from the [`gson.pro`](gson/src/main/resources/META-INF/proguard/gson.pro) file into your own ProGuard